You are about to erase your work on this activity. Are you sure you want to do this?

 Unless otherwise specified, we will take the domain of a given function on to be the

-set of all ordered tuples in for which the given formula is defined .
+set of all ordered -tuples in for which the given expression is defined.
 We are familiar

 with this concept from one-variable calculus, where we would see a function defined